Bipolar Disorder Self-Help

 Your lifestyle choices, including your sleeping, eating, and exercise patterns, have a significant impact on your moods.
 There are many things you can do in your daily life to get your symptoms under control and to keep depression and mania at bay.

-- Exercise regularly.
+Exercise frequently and avoid sitting for long periods of time.
 Exercise has a beneficial impact on mood and may reduce the number of bipolar episodes you experience.
-Aerobic exercise is especially effective at treating depression.
-Try to incorporate at least 30 minutes of activity five times a week into your routine.
+Aerobic exercise such as running, swimming dancing, climbing or drumming – all activities that keep both arms and legs active are especially effective at treating depression.
+Try to incorporate at least 30 minutes of activity into your daily routine.
+Ten minutes here and there is just as effective as exercising for longer periods of time.
 Walking is a good choice for people of all fitness levels.

 Healthy sleep habits for managing bipolar disorder